Take some numbered cards; between ten and twenty should be enough

 - How long would it take in the worst case?

-If you know a little about computer programming, think about how might you instruct a computer to perform these algorithms.
-Which ones would be quick to perform?
-Which ones would use a lot of space?
+- If you know a little about computer programming, think about how you might instruct a computer to perform these algorithms, and how long the computer would take to perform a sort of n objects using each algorithm.

 Notes and Background